RuntimeApps/RuntimeApps.Authentication/Samples/RuntimeApps.Authentication.Sample.RoleAuthorize/ReadMe.md

 ## Controller Actions

-There is the controllers sthat has been defined to manage users and roles.
+There is the controllers that has been defined to manage users and roles.

 Controller | Base Controller | Description
 --- | --- | ---